han-li-han-li/100-days-of-code/log.md

 **Thoughts** Responsive web design course was short and I am still grappling with its ideas (as I am with all of this).
 The CSS Flexbox course was more straightforward, though I am interested to see how it works in practice.
 I'm excited to reach the end and start on my project!

 **Link(s) to work**: N/A

+### Day 7: Saturday March 13 2021

+**Today's Progress**: Finished the CSS Grid course on freeCodeCamp.org

+**Thoughts** Skipped a day due to social commitments lol.
+This course was short and sweet, and I feel like I have a good grasp on the concepts.
+My next task is my first project!
+Nervously excited to finally be able to create something - I predict it will be difficult but hopefully worth it.

+**Link(s) to work**: N/A